 This semester, students will explore conceptual development, the full creative design process, project documentation, image generation and applied typography.
 Students can expect to receive four major projects in addition to a final project during the semester.
 For their final project, students will respond to a current social issue by developing a design application that informs, educates, challenges norms and encourages change.
 This can be a poster, brochure, book, web app, game or any other design solution that has a potential to reach its audience and effectively communicate its message.

 Upon completion of this course the student should be able to:

-- To build a foundation of fundamental knowledge of graphic design such as concept development, design process, image generation and typography, to better prepare students for Graphic Design II.
+- Describe and apply fundamentals of graphic design such as concept development, design process, image generation and typography.

-- Students will learn design basics such as visual hierarchy, form and function, layout, negative space, and how to apply that to tasks such as logo development and full magazine ad layout.
+- Describe and apply design basics such as form and function, layout, figure and ground, and how to apply them to tasks such as symbol recognition and logo

 The objectives will be achieved by: